PiotrZycki/ComputerGraphics/README.md

 # ComputerGraphics
-Visualizating terrain model in .obj format.
+Visualizing terrain model in .obj format.

 The program allows to view model in 4 different modes in trangular or quad mesh.